 Grenadine in cocktails is generally controversial, as it usually tastes too intense, too sweet and too artificial.
 If you want a more natural taste here, I recommend making your own at home.

 Further, the choice of Gin is key to a good Monkey Gland.
 However, with so many types, it can be difficult to pick the right one.

 In this case, a classic Dry Gin works best due to its low sugar content.
 Combined with freshly squeezed orange juice and a decent Absinthe, you get a pleasant cocktail.

 History of the Monkey Gland cocktail

 There's a debate about who actually created the Monkey Gland cocktail first.
-Either Frank Meier, former bartender of the Ritz Hotel in Paris, or Harry MacElhone himself in the aforementioned bar located in the same city, whereas most cocktail historians credit the invention to Harry MacElhone.
-But either way, the drink was born in France.
+Either Frank Meier, former bartender of the Ritz Hotel in Paris, or Harry MacElhone himself in the aforementioned New York Bar.

-And it is certain the Monkey Glad got served for the first time during the early 1920s.
-That is well-documented as there are newspaper articles from 1923 praising the cocktail and its recipe.
+What is also certain is that the Monkey Gland Cocktail got served for the first time during the early 1920s.
+That is well-documented because there are newspaper articles from 1923 praising the cocktail and its recipe.

 Why it's called Monkey Gland

 Monkey Gland sounds like an odd and confusing name for a drink.
 And sure thing, it is.
 But rest assured that the cocktail ingredients have absolutely nothing to do with the testicles or any other part of a monkey's s body. -No monkeys got hurt in connection with the drink's development.

 It takes a short detour into French history to know why the drink got a name like that: